readium/webpub-manifest/README.md

 }
 ```

-The Link Object must point to an HTML or XHTML document.

-A client may also rely on the `title` key included in each Link Object of the `readingOrder` to extract a minimal table of contents.
+A User Agent <span class="rfc">may</span> also rely on the `title` key included in each Link Object of the `readingOrder` to extract a minimal table of contents.

-[The EPUB extension](/extensions/epub.md) also defines [specialized collection roles](https://github.com/readium/webpub-manifest/blob/master/extensions/epub.md#collection-roles) for embedding various tables of contents directly in the manifest.
+[The EPUB extension](/extensions/epub.md) also defines [additional collection roles](https://github.com/readium/webpub-manifest/blob/master/extensions/epub.md#collection-roles) for embedding navigation directly in the manifest.

 ## 6. Cover

-A Readium Web Publication Manifest can also provide a cover using the `cover` relation in a Link Object listed in `readingOrder`, `resources` or `links`:
+A Readium Web Publication Manifest <span class="rfc">may</span> contain a reference to a cover.

+Link Objects in `readingOrder`, `resources` or `links` can be identified as such using the `cover` link relation.

+All Link Objects containing the `cover` link relation <span class="rfc">must</span> reference an image directly.
+They <span class="rfc">should</span> include a `height` and `width` to facilitate how they are processed by User Agents.

+This specification recommends using one of the following media types: `image/jpeg`, `image/png`, `image/gif` or `image/svg+xml`.

+*Example 7: Reference to a cover*

 ```json
 {